Cash flow forecasting: Function

 Cash flow forecasting is an element of financial management.
-A company's Cash flow is a central part of managing the business and the financing of ongoing operations — particularly for start-ups and small enterprises.
+Maintaining a company's cash flow is a central part of managing the business and the financing of ongoing operations — particularly for start-ups and small enterprises.
 If the business runs out of cash and is not able to obtain new finance, it will become insolvent, and eventually declare Bankruptcy.

 Cash flow forecasting helps management forecast (predict) cash levels to avoid insolvency.
 The frequency of forecasting is determined by several factors, such as characteristics of the business, the industry and regulatory requirements.
 In a stressed situation, where insolvency is near, forecasting may be needed on a daily basis.

 Key items and aspects of cash flow forecasting: